cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 endmodule
 ```

+again, we have commented out the minterms which are not used to avoid
+causing linting errors.
+It is still nice to have these minterms as
+comments to make it easier to write all the minterms out.

 We now have explored four new approaches to implementing a pair/triple
 detector.
 All four are equivalent with our original implementation.